adkipnis/metabench/analysis/README.md

 The scripts in this directory presume that the final datasets are stored as .csv files in `metabench/data`.\
 If you prefer using `Rstudio` to run the code, you should first open the [project file](analysis.Rproj).\
 If you have access to a compute cluster, checkout the [bash folder](../bash) for slurm scripts.
+The default random `seed` is 1, you can explicitly specify a different one.

 ### Check health
 Inside this directory check the health of the downloaded datasets by running